 Dangers of Mixing Alcohol with Other Benzodiazepines

-Serious Physical Risks from Taking Ativan and Drinking Alcohol
+Serious Physical Risks from Mixing Ativan and Alcohol

 - Extreme drowsiness